evan47west/Bylaws/Bylaws.md

 ### Section 1.
 The President shall preside at the meetings of the Chapter and Executive Committee.

 The President shall coordinate and lead meetings of the Chapter and Executive Committee.
-The President shall serve as a liaison to the Georgia Tech Interfraternity Council, the Georgia Tech chapter of Delta Upsilon Alumni Advisory Board, the Chapter, the community, the International Fraternity, and any Georgia Tech campus services.
+The President shall serve as a liaison to the Georgia Tech Inter-fraternity Council, the Georgia Tech chapter of Delta Upsilon Alumni Advisory Board, the Chapter, the community, the International Fraternity, and any Georgia Tech campus services.
 He shall be responsible for all reports to the Delta Upsilon Quarterly and the Georgia Tech chapter newsletter.
 He shall work closely with every EC officer to ensure that all of their duties are well executed and supported, especially with the planning of the Brotherhood retreat.
 The President may bring any Chapter officer to the Judicial Board for impeachment.

 ### Section 2.
 The Vice-President of Member Education shall perform the duties of the President in the temporary absence or disability of the President.
 He shall chair the Member Education Committee.

 He shall be responsible for Chapter participation in Georgia Tech events to include but not limited to Dean Dull, Greek Week, and Homecoming.
 He shall be responsible for the education and development of all Active Brothers.
 He shall be responsible to the Executive Committee for the conduct and performance of all officers on his committee.
 The Vice President Member Education may bring any MEC officer or any officer under the supervision of an MEC officer to the Judicial Board for impeachment.
 These appointed and elected officers are:

   - Chapter Secretary shall keep a record of the proceedings the active Membership, the MEC, and other such matters of interest or value to the Chapter.
 He shall keep a record of who is absent from Mandatory Events as defined in Article 3 Section 6 and report this information at the first regular JBM following the missed event.
 He shall also keep a record of the Associate Member points as approved by the Member Education Committee.
 He shall be responsible to the MEC for the conduct and performance of all officers on his committee.
 He may bring any officer under his supervision to the Judicial Board for impeachment.
 These appointed officers are: (none)